SEND Information Report

 - Counselling and mentoring services

-- Inclusive teaching, which takes into account the individual learning needs of all the children in the classroom.
+- Inclusive teaching, which takes into account the individual learning needs of all the students in the classroom.

-- Specific, additional and time-limited interventions provided for some pupils with more complex needs who may need extra support.
+- Specific, additional and time-limited interventions provided for some students with more complex needs who may need extra support.

-- Targeted provision for a minority of children where it is necessary to provide highly tailored intervention to accelerate progress or enable children to achieve their potential.
+- Targeted provision for a minority of students where it is necessary to provide highly tailored intervention to accelerate progress or enable students to achieve their potential.
 This may include specialist interventions such as peer mentoring

 - We are able to support the administration of medication if it is recommended by health professionals, in accordance with our supporting students with medical conditions policy: http://www.opgs.org/school/Policies/Supporting%20Pupils%20with%20Medical%20Condition%20Policy%202014.pdf